duanestorey/hifi-amp-pcbs/README.md

-## Hi-Fidelity Dual-monoblock Amplifier with DSP
+## Hi-Fidelity Amplifier With Active-Crossovers and Room Correction

 These are the PCBs represented a two-year passive effort to create, from scratch, an entire hi-fi amplifier with build-in DSP support for active crossovers and room correction.